elixir-lang/elixir-lang.github.com/getting-started/keywords-and-maps.markdown

 iex> [b: b, a: a] = [a: 1, b: 2]
 ** (MatchError) no match of right hand side value: [a: 1, b: 2]
 ```

+In order to manipulate keyword lists, Elixir provides [the `Keyword` module](/docs/stable/elixir/Keyword.html).
+Remember, though, keyword lists are simply lists, and as such they provide the same linear performance characteristics as lists.
+The longer the list, the longer it will take to find a key, to count the number of items, and so on.
+For this reason, keyword lists are used in Elixir mainly for passing optional values.
+If you need to store many items or guarantee one-key associates with at maximum one-value, you should use maps instead.

 ## Maps